 About the Guide

-The ACE Guide to Eucalypts Melbourne is a pocket field guide to Melbourne's eucalypt species — practical, beautiful, and built to be used in the bush, not just on a bookshelf.
+The ACE Guide to Eucalypts Melbourne is a pocket field guide to Melbourne's eucalypt species — practical, beautiful, and built to be used in the bush.

-Each guide covers the eucalypts of a specific region, identified by bark, fruit, bud, and leaf — a method that works year-round, without waiting for flowering.
-High-resolution photography of bark, fruit, buds, and leaves sits alongside identification notes, habitat information, and Aboriginal knowledge.
+It covers the eucalypts of the Melbourne region, identified by bark, fruit, bud, and leaf — a method that works year-round, without waiting for flowering.
+High-resolution photography shows diagnostic details and variation between and within species.
+You will get to know Melbourne's eucalypts through the photos and accompanying identification notes, ecosystem and classification information, Indigenous knowledge and more.

 The Melbourne edition covers 36 species — 32 indigenous and 4 introduced — across greater Melbourne.